How Narrative Attack Campaigns Magnify Cyberattacks: Insights and Strategies for Defense

 • Use advanced analytics to detect unusual activity indicative of social engineering and deceptive narratives.
 Anomalies often precede an attack.

-• Develop crisis communication plans to counter disinformation about ongoing or potential breaches.
+• Develop crisis communication plans to counter-narrative attacks about ongoing or potential breaches.
 Be prepared to reassure customers, investors, and the public.

 The Way Forward